Tobin Miller Shearer

-I direct the African-American Studies Program at UM where I am also an Associate Professor of History.
+I direct the African-American Studies Program at UM where I am also a Professor of History.

 I enjoy working with masters and doctoral students in the areas of African-American History; 20th Century America; Religious History; civil rights movement; interracial congregations; and Mennonite/Anabaptist history.
 If you are interested in applying to the masters or doctoral program at UM's history department, please feel free to contact me by email or phone.
 I would be delighted to hear about your interests and how I might support you.